 Get the Counting Strips

-You can get instant access to the counting strips in two versions – a blank version and a filled in version – when you subscribe to Simple.Home.Blessings.
-You will also get instant access to our Subscriber Exclusive Library that is loaded with all sorts of resources – including our popular skip counting cards and lots of Classical Conversations resources.
+You can get instant access to the counting strips in two versions – a blank version and a filled in version – over in our Shop.
+You can also grab all sorts of resources – including our popular skip counting cards and lots of Classical Conversations resources.

 I recommend if you are going to use them in the Saxon meeting book, that you cut them down and insert them over the counting strips in the Saxon meeting book.